 1. Practice Emotional Self-Care

 Practicing emotional self-care is one of the most important things you can do when dealing with empathy burnout.
-If you are a naturally compassionate and giving person, you are more likely to experience life through an emotional lens rather than a logical one.
-This is why practicing emotional self-care will help you recover from and better manage empathy burnout moving forward.
+If you are naturally compassionate and giving, you are more likely to experience life through an emotional lens rather than a logical one.
+For this reason, practicing emotional self-care will help you recover from and better manage empathy burnout moving forward.

-There are a variety of ways in which you can practice emotional self-care, and it is essential to find what methods work best for you.
-This looks a lot like checking in with yourself to see how you are feeling–physically, mentally, and emotionally.
+Find what methods work best for you.
+For example, check in with yourself to see how you are feeling–physically, mentally, and emotionally.
 Explore what messages your body and mind may be telling you.
 Perhaps trying a new hobby or taking a break from responsibilities is the only thing you need.

 2. Set Healthy Boundaries With Others

-Setting healthy boundaries with others is important.
-Doing so encourages you to honor the limit of how much empathetic load you can handle.
-Boundaries should be made in both your personal and professional life, and be clear and easy to understand.
-This way, others will recognize what your limits are and what behaviors are considered “crossing the line.”
+Setting healthy boundaries with others encourages you to honor how much empathetic load you can handle.
+Boundaries should apply to your personal and professional life.
+This way, others will recognize your limits and what behaviors are “crossing the line.”

 As parents and caregivers, setting boundaries may include only allowing visitors at certain times or instilling rules about the parental expectations of the household.
 Standing up for yourself and your emotional well-being is like keeping a promise to yourself.